AdobeDocs/experience-manager-cloud-service.en/help/forms/list-forms-on-sites-page.md

 1. [Deploy the archetype to your [!DNL AEM Forms] as a Cloud Service environment](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/aem-project-content-package-structure.html#embeddeds). -->

-After deploying the latest core components to your environment, the Forms portal components becomes accessible in your authoring environment.
+After deploying the latest Core Components to your environment, the Forms Portal components become accessible in your authoring environment.

-## Add Search & Lister component to your sites page
+## Add the Search & Lister component to your Sites page

-To add **Search & Lister** portal component to your sites page, perform the following steps:
+To add the **Search & Lister** portal component to your Sites page, perform the following steps:

 1. Log in to your [!DNL Experience Manager Forms] instance.
 1. In the upper-left corner, select **[!UICONTROL Adobe Experience Manager]** > **[!UICONTROL Forms]** > **[!UICONTROL Forms & Documents]**.